 Villa Cetinale

-It was built between 1676 and 1678 at the behest of Cardinal Flavio Chigi to a design by Carlo Fontana, a pupil of Bernini, author of the Cornaro Chapel that has returned to splendour in Rome after a major cleaning and consolidation work.
+It was built between 1676 and 1678 at the behest of Cardinal Flavio Chigi to a design by Carlo Fontana, a pupil of Bernini, author of the Cornaro Chapel that has returned to splendour in Rome after a central cleaning and consolidation work.

 Argiano